Standard Communities Plans Major Renovation for DC Affordable Housing Apartments

 reprints

-Standard Communities, the affordable housing division of Standard Companies, has acquired Ritch Homes Apartments, 42 rent-subsidized apartments for low income families in Washington, D.C., for approximately $15 million, with a total capitalization of $30 million.
+Standard Communities, the affordable housing division of Standard Companies, has purchased Ritch Homes Apartments, 42 rent-subsidized apartments for low income families in Washington, D.C., for approximately $15 million, with a total capitalization of $30 million.

 Located at 1420 and 1424 R Street NW in the Logan Circle neighborhood, the two-building community, originally constructed in 1920, will undergo a major renovation, which will include the addition of four new units.